 Several workshops followed and I employed my newfound knowledge of staying toward the back so I could slip in and out!
 That way I got to hear portions of a couple topics I was interested in.
 The one I loved was “Why We Love Mr. Darcy: Insider tips on the Historical Market.”
 Naturally the Mr. Darcy in the title captured my eye, but also because it was led by bestselling, award winning historical novelist Julia Quinn.
 It really wasn’t about Austen-related historicals, but about the genre in general.
 Very good information and I learned a tremendous amount.

 After that I had no time for additional workshops as I had to get gorgeous for our Sourcebooks Authors Dinner.
-I have LOADS of fabulous photos, so please head to the Gallery to see them!
 Greeting everyone was the first fabulous part.
 A few of the ladies I had not yet run into, like the stunning Amelia Grey and beautiful Michele Ann Young.
-Others I had only been able to briefly chat with, like Robin Kaye, my longtime internet buddy Abigail Reynolds, and Loucinda McGary.
+Others I had only been able to briefly chat with, like Robin Kaye and my longtime internet buddy Loucinda McGary.
 And there were some new writers too!
 So we gabbed for a time in the lobby before piling into the 2 stretch limos provided by our publisher.
 Talk about fun and feeling special!
 The restaurant was called 1789 and we dined in a private room on the third floor.
 It was amazing and so great to be able to freely chat without external noise to interrupt or dampen our conversation.
 Of course, we raised the voice levels pretty high all by ourselves!
 The food was delicious, but truthfully I do not think it would have mattered as we were having too much fun.
 Dominique Raccah – CEO and Publisher of Sourcebooks – gave us an in-depth update on the business aspects of the Casablanca imprint.
 Then she and Deb had each author talk about what they wrote, always following it with humorous and glowing commentary from their perspective.
 I can’t express how marvelous the whole evening was, so let me simply say that it was magical.

 Saturday dawned way too early for my taste, but there was a workshop I HAD to attend!
 I met Cheryl for breakfast, then headed to “Lessons of Firefly: Learning from the Works of Joss Whedon.”
 I have freely stated in previous blog posts that I am a huge fan of this show, so I simply had to be there.
 And, no, Nathan Fillian did not show up, shirt on or off, but there were photos!
 LOL!
 The interesting aspect is that Jacqui Jacoby used the brilliant writing that made Firefly and the movie Serenity so fantastic as a lesson in how to write in a novel.
 It was very well done and I learned more than I anticipated, I will confess.
 Next I popped in to a couple other workshops and managed to get a few more signed books for my daughter and I to read.